370: No Such Thing As George Clooney In A Blackcurrant Suit

 There's a great fact about breastfeeding, as I found out first with the first baby.
 If you do it continuously, it's a form of natural contraception.

 Did you know that?
-I didn't know that.
+I didn't know that

-If you're like a woman and you've gone through pregnancy, you want to go ahead and wait, give yourself a bit of time, you know what I mean?
-And the lactation helps you do that, which I didn't know.
+That's quite bad if you're like a woman and you've gone through pregnancy, you want to go and wait, give it, give yourself a bit of time, you know what I mean?

-it's smart.
+It's smart.
 I feel like it's not guaranteed.

 However, when I had my first, I didn't have a period for like a year.
 Like, nice.

 It's kind of in the child's interest then to carry on breastfeeding because then there aren't any more children to kind of like use up the oh, yeah, resources.
-Yeah.

 lots of animals and even lots of mammals can't tell the difference between their young and other animals.